apollographql/graphql-testing-library/README.md

   },
 });

-// createHandler returns an object with `handler` and `replaceSchema`
+// `createHandler` returns an object with `handler` and `replaceSchema`
-// functions: `handler` is your MSW handler, and `replaceSchema` can
+// functions: `handler` is a MSW handler that will intercept all GraphQL
-// be used in tests to pass a new `schemaWithMocks` that your `handler`
+// operations, and `replaceSchema` allows you to replace the mock schema
-// will use to resolve requests against const { handler, replaceSchema } = createHandler(schemaWithMocks, {
+// the `handler` use to resolve requests against. const { handler, replaceSchema } = createHandler(schemaWithMocks, {
+  // It accepts a config object as the second argument where you can specify a
+  // delay min and max, which will add random delays to your tests within the /
+  // threshold to simulate a real network connection.
+  // Default: delay: { min: 300, max: 300 }
   delay: { min: 200, max: 500 },
 });
 ```